Humanities Core Courses

 This course will allow students to gain and refine mathematical skills useful for citizenship.
 Topics covered include voting theory, statistics, the mathematics of personal finance and taxation.
 In addition, students will learn why quantitative literacy is important for everyone in our society and explore barriers to achieving this type of literacy.
 This course includes a required service-learning component.
 Each student will volunteer at least 18 hours over the course of the quarter, tutoring children in math.

 The world is experiencing historically unprecedented levels of economic inequality.
-This course discusses the meaning and measurement of economic inequality, providing you a historical and cross-national perspective on current levels of inequality.
+This course discusses the meaning and measurement of economic inequality, providing you with a historical and cross-national perspective on current levels of inequality.
 It uses macroeconomic concepts to measure and explain economic inequality across nations.
 It then turns to microeconomic theory, using it as a framework for the exploration of competing explanations of economic inequality within nations.
 The course evaluates claims that inequality is detrimental to individual and societal well-being and to the political process.
 Finally, it addresses the question of what, if anything, can or should be done to address economic inequality.

 Courses in the natural sciences that explore important global issues through the lens of a specific discipline in the natural sciences.
 Each course focuses on a particular issue/challenge and course content assists students in understanding key disciplinary knowledge and approaches that provide insight into the issue.
 Students explore ways to productively think about and address the issue.
 These courses help students increase their understanding of complex global issues, develop knowledge of a natural science as it relates to global issues, explore approaches to and solutions for global issues, develop skills and confidence in applying knowledge to complex issues, and improve writing and research skills.
 Global Challenges courses include students from a variety of disciplines, promoting interdisciplinary conversation and understanding.
 This course requires a major paper or project, as well as some kind of reflective assignment where students are asked to synthesize their overall learning as it relates to the global issue being studied.
 Community-based learning and/or field or laboratory research is encouraged but not required.